wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/index.md

 $ parallel-ssh -O StrictHostKeyChecking=no -l azureuser -h pssh_agents "mount -t cifs //mh9storage.file.core.windows.net/jenkins /mnt/jenkins -o vers=3.0,username=REDACTED,password=REDACTED,dir_mode=0777,file_mode=0777"
 ```

-### Creating a NFS file share with Amazon EFS
+### Creating an NFS file share with Amazon EFS

-To start, open the [Amazon EFS console][amazon-efs-console] and click
+To start, open the [Amazon EFS console][amazon-efs-console], click
-`Create file system` and click `Create file system`.
+`Create file system` and then `Create file system`.
 Ensure you are in the
 same availability zone as as your DC/OS cluster.

 Select the VPC of your DC/OS cluster and click `Next Step`: